paurkedal/ocaml-caqti/README.md

 connectors, the most important modules to know are:

   - `Caqti_query` is used for constructing query strings.
-  - `Caqti_sigs.CONNECTION` is the interface to a connected database.
+  - `Caqti_sigs.CAQTI.CONNECTION` is the interface to a connected database.

 [apiref]: http://paurkedal.github.io/ocaml-caqti/